salus-rai/Salus/responsible-ai-telemetry/README.md

 ## Introduction
 The telemetry repository is used for getting the telemetry data from various other API's to push to elastic and visualize in the kibana.

-## Pre-requisites

-## System Requirements
+## Requirements

-1. **Python Version**:
-   Python 3.9 - 3.11
+Python 3.9 - 3.11 VSCode

-2. **Java Development Kit (JDK)**:
-   - Install a Java JDK compatible with Elasticsearch.
-   - You can download it from [Oracle's official site](https://www.oracle.com/java/technologies/javase-downloads.html).

-3. **Visual Studio Code (VSCode)**:
-   - Install the latest version of [VSCode](https://code.visualstudio.com/).

-## Software Requirements
-1. Elasticsearch
-2. Kibana
-Follow the instruction given in "Steps for running elastic and kibana in local system" Section.

 ## Environment Variables
 1. Locate the `.env` file, which contains keys like the following: